m13253/sb-jsfx-plugins/README.md

 ![Screenshot](screenshots/Live%20Loudness%20Normalizer.png)

 This plugin is used for live audio streaming.
-A typical scenario is a live program with music and speech, but the loudness is changing rapidly so it is hard to predict or adjust the volume.
+A typical scenario is a live program with music and speech, but the loudness is changing from time to time so it is hard to predict or adjust the volume.
 Other loudness normalizer may not be able to handle realtime situation.
 Therefore, I wrote this plugin.

 (Note: if you want to normalize non-realtime materials such as prerecorded albums, try ReplayGain 2.0 compatible [loudgain](https://github.com/Moonbase59/loudgain).)